Ransomware Glossary: Understanding Key Terms

 Responding to a ransomware attack

-It's generally advised not to pay the ransom, as this doesn't guarantee that you'll get your files back and it encourages the cybercriminals.
+It’s generally advised not to pay the ransom, as this doesn’t guarantee that you’ll get your files back and it encourages the cybercriminals.
 Instead, if you have a recent backup of your files, you can restore them once the ransomware has been removed from your system.
-If you don't have a backup, there are some tools available that can decrypt certain types of ransomware, although these are not always successful.
+If you don’t have a backup, there are some tools available that can decrypt certain types of ransomware, although these are not always successful.
+Additionally, be aware of the threat of double extortion, where ransomware victims may face the risk of having sensitive information exposed if they do not comply with additional ransom demands.

-Removing ransomware
+Removing ransomware with a decryption key

 It’s important to remember that removing the ransomware doesn’t decrypt your files.
 The encryption used by ransomware is usually very strong and can’t be broken without the decryption key.
 Therefore, the best defense against ransomware is prevention, through good cybersecurity practices and regular backups of your data.